-Welcome to In Focus, Baker McKenzie's Labour and Employment video chat series for Canadian employers.
-In each on-demand episode, our lawyers provide insights and quick, practical tips on today's most pressing issues and legal developments impacting employers operating in Canada.
-These videos complement our written legal updates shared on the Canadian Labour and Employment Law blog on trending topics including COVID-19 reopening developments.
+Welcome to In Focus, Baker McKenzie's video chat series for organizations operating in Canada.
+In each on-demand episode, our lawyers provide insights and quick, practical tips on today's most pressing issues and legal developments.
+Many of these videos complement our written legal updates shared on the Canadian Labour and Employment Law blog on trending topics.

 With a surge in layoffs taking place over the past year, many of those originally hired to diversify the workplace have been impacted, and studies show that inclusion, diversity and equity (ID&E) professionals have been affected by layoffs at a higher rate than others.
 The harm?
 Other than potentially hurting employee morale and sidelining efforts to improve ID&E in the workplace, employers risk exposing themselves to litigation.